-Since September 2017, over 49,000 metres (122 drillholes) of drilling has been completed at Key Anacon, Gilmour South and Mount Fronsac.
-Results of this drilling and other results from the 2018 drill program at the Main Zone and Titan Zone are contained in news releases located on the Company's website.
-Remaining results from the 2018 drill program at the Main Zone and Titan Zone were reported in press releases dated February 7, 2019 and February 12, 2019.
-Press releases and the technical report for the BMC MRE (Key Anacon and Gilmour South) can be found on the Company's website and have been filed on SEDAR at www.sedar.com.
+Since September 2017, over 49,000 metres (122 drill holes) of drilling has been completed at the Key Anacon, Gilmour South, and Mount Fronsac properties.
+Results of this are contained in news releases located on the Company's website.
+Remaining results from the 2018 drill program at the Key Anacon Main and Titan deposits were reported in press releases dated February 7, 2019 and February 12, 2019.
+Press releases and the technical report for the BMC MRE (Key Anacon deposits and Gilmour South deposit) can be found on the Company's website and have been filed on SEDAR at www.sedar.com.